New Big Money Means Sunrun Inc. (RUN) Investors Could Reap Benefit

 The top institutional shareholder in the company is FMR, LLC with over 29.63 million shares valued at $2.06 billion.
 The investor’s holdings represent 14.63% of the RUN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 23.63 million shares valued at $1.64 billion to account for 11.67% of the shares outstanding.
 The other top investors are Coatue Management, LLC which holds 18.69 million shares representing 9.23% and valued at over $1.3 billion, while Vanguard Group, Inc. (The) holds 8.21% of the shares totaling 16.64 million with a market value of $1.15 billion.

-Sunrun Inc. (NASDAQ: RUN) is -14.77% lower on its value in year-to-date trading and has touched a low of $8.75 and a high of $100.93 in the current 52-week trading range.
+Sunrun Inc. (NASDAQ: RUN) is -21.87% lower on its value in year-to-date trading and has touched a low of $10.50 and a high of $100.93 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The RUN stock was last observed hovering at around $60.48 in the last trading session, with the day’s loss setting it -1.35% off its average median price target of $81.00 for the next 12 months.
-It is also 45.25% off the consensus price target high of $108.00 offered by 14 analysts, but current levels are -7.51% lower than the price target low of $55.00 for the same period.
+The RUN stock was last observed hovering at around $56.22 in the last trading session, with the day’s loss setting it -2.01% off its average median price target of $81.00 for the next 12 months.
+It is also 49.81% off the consensus price target high of $108.00 offered by 15 analysts, but current levels are 1.44% higher than the price target low of $55.00 for the same period.

-The stock witnessed a 4.43% gain in the last 1 month and extending the period to 3 months gives it a -12.27%, and is 11.57% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.43% over the week and 9.69% over the month.
+The stock witnessed a 14.01% gain in the last 1 month and extending the period to 3 months gives it a -25.83%, and is -6.41% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.13% over the week and 8.83% over the month.

 Sunrun Inc. (RUN) Analyst Forecasts